Southwest Airlines' New Baggage Fee & Policy

 Unless otherwise specified, fees are represented for one-way travel.

-Who’s Exempt from the New Fees?
+Southwest Passengers Exempt from the New Fees

 While most passengers will now need to pay for their checked bags, Southwest is still offering some notable exceptions, which can help loyal customers avoid the new fees: